 Travel Alarm – While most hotels will happily give you a wake-up call in the mornings, many don’t bother, or they simply forget.
 If you aren’t travelling with a group, a travel alarm will come in very handy, not only for daily tours, but also during transit from one part of the country to the next.

 Sewing Kit – Some of the larger hotels, as well as some of the better-equipped smaller hotels, might supply a sewing kit in your room, but don’t count on it.
 Most Egyptian tours are relatively long, and it is not unusual to lose a button here or there as you clamber through pyramids and tombs.

 Alcoholic Beverages – You will find many very good beers and wines in Egypt, and they are easily affordable.
 In fact, many visitors consider Egyptian beers to be excellent.
 However, harder alcoholic beverages such as whiskies and bourbons can be quite hard to find, and very expensive if you do.
 You may bring up to two liters of liquor into the country, and you may buy additional liquor at a reasonable price at the tax-free shop prior to leaving the airport.

 Why would you want to stock up on hard drinks?
-Well, if for example you have a taste for Jack Daniels, you can expect to pay are $13 or more for a single shot.
+Well, if for example you have a taste for Jack Daniels, you can expect to pay as much as $15 or more for a single shot.

 Extra Bag – If you are the type who likes to take home souvenirs, you should consider bringing an extra bag when you visit Egypt.
 Just stuff it inside another bag before you leave home, and then use it to carry back souvenirs.
 Bags are readily available in Egypt and also very cheap, but you will usually find that they are not good quality.
 Of course you can get good quality bags, but for a price.